whiskyechobravo/kerkoapp/README.md

 `.env` file to define facets modeled on Zotero collections.
 It takes a list of semicolon-delimited triples (collection key, facet weight and facet title, separated by colons).
 Each specified collection is then represented as a facet where subcollections are represented as values within the facet.
+The weight determines a facet's position relative to the other facets.

 These variables cause changes to Kerko's search index.
 Changing any of those values require that you rebuild Kerko's search index and restart your